rikenshah/rikenshah.github.io/_posts/articles/2017-01-16-getting-started-with-kaggle.md

 published: true
 ---

 <a href="https://www.kaggle.com" target="_blank"> Kaggle </a> is a very good platform for improving your Data Science and Machine Learning skills.
-Following is the heads-up for its practise problem on predicting survival rate among titanic passengers.
+Following is the heads-up for its practice problem on predicting survival rate among titanic passengers.

 ### Some python tricks and tips for data science